VSchool/WOL-Planner/README.md

    1. Use Prettier to format your code.
 To get Prettier go to the 'Extensions' sidebar in Visual studio Code and search and install Prettier.
    2. Use ESLint to check your code for bugs.
 Get ESLint in the 'Extensions' sidebar.
+   3. We use TypeScript instead of JavaScript in order to help keep functions in order and organized.
+Since we use TypeScript, creating interfaces or using correct types can save a lot of headache from moving data around incorrectly.

+# Testing

-   3. Testing your code.
+   1. Testing your code.
 Two folders are provided for you to create tests for your code, `server-e2e` and `frontend-e2e`.
-Building tests are a great way to make sure any edits in your code do not accidentally break something elsewhere.
+   2. Building tests are a great way to make sure any edits in your code do not accidentally break something elsewhere.
+To use run `npx nx e2e SPECIFIC-FOLDER --skip-cache`.
-   4. We use TypeScript instead of JavaScript in order to help keep functions in order and organized.
-Since we use TypeScript, creating interfaces or using correct types can save a lot of headache from moving data around incorrectly.
+   3. Coding some tests on the frontend require a backend, like the tests provided in `frontend-e2e` folder (tests that require CRUD functionality).
+This means that you must have your localhost backend running when calling this folder to test the application.
+NOTE: in the `tests.yml` file there is an example of how to have your backend server running while you use the testing command.
+   4. To get CRUD functionality working in Github actions we need to first set up some Github secrets.
+In your repo go to 'Settings' -> 'Secrets and variables' -> 'Actions' and create a new secret called `FIREBASE_ADMINSDK_KEY` and then set it to the value in your `.env` file.
+Next we have to allow your Google Project to allow Github access.
+To do this create another secret and call it `GCP_PRIVATE_KEY` and set it to your Google Cloud Key.
+NOTE: if you do not have the key saved somewhere, then you can just create a new one, go to the google cloud console and select your project, navigate to 'IAM & Admin' -> 'Service Accounts' -> 'Keys' and create a JSON key.